LubomyrUE4/node-test/README.md

 3. Select Launch Instance
 4. There you should enter the name of your instance, set Amazon Machine Image (AMI) to Ubuntu, use the default Instance type (t2.micro).
 5. Now you have to create a key pair in order to be able to connect to your instance.
 Here you should enter the name, and in case you are using PuTTY select the .ppk private key file format.
-Then you should save the key file on your computer.
+Then you should save the key file on your computer

 [![image.png](https://i.postimg.cc/VkTHM2Bz/image.png)](https://postimg.cc/yDmPCQbG)

-6. For Network settings you should use the default settings, except for `Allow HTTP/HTTPs traffic from the internet` checkboxes, you need to enable them.
+6. For Network settings you should use the default settings, except for `Allow HTTP/HTTPs traffic from the internet` checkboxes, you need to enable them

 [![image.png](https://i.postimg.cc/Hk2yFp5W/image.png)](https://postimg.cc/DSS0X3BR)

-7. So, you can click `Launch istance` now, then go to `Instances` tab and wait for the instance to get running.
+7. So, you can click `Launch istance` now, then go to `Instances` tab and wait for the instance to get running
-8. In order to make the instance fully public, you would have to go to `Secutiry` tab, select the attached secutiry group.
+8. In order to make the instance fully public, you would have to go to `Secutiry` tab, select the attached secutiry group

 [![image.png](https://i.postimg.cc/q7yhMdDS/image.png)](https://postimg.cc/rdyFQ7kN)

-9. There click `Edit inbound rules` and add a new All traffic rule with '0.0.0.0/0' CIDR block.
+9. There click `Edit inbound rules` and add a new All traffic rule with '0.0.0.0/0' CIDR block

 [![image.png](https://i.postimg.cc/k5JG9t86/image.png)](https://postimg.cc/mPnBykmB)

 10. If you see that your EC2 instanse has running state, click `Connect` and go to `SSH client`.
 There you should find the steps to connect to your instance using terminal.
-Please make sure you are in the same folder in terminal where your key .pem file is located.
+Please make sure you are in the same folder in terminal where your key .pem file is located

 [![image.png](https://i.postimg.cc/BQ96hzhn/image.png)](https://postimg.cc/fkCDy8nG)

-11. Once you are connected, you can see that there are no files and all the required tools have to be installed.
+11. Once you are connected, you can see that there are no files and all the required tools have to be installed
 12. First of all, install the `npm`:
 - Run `sudo apt update` (download package information from all configured sources)
 - Run `sudo apt install npm`